 Here's what you need to know when it comes to sending money to Iran.

 There are an estimated 86,000 Iranians in the UK, several of them in high-paid jobs.
 The vast majority arrived in the UK after the 1979 Iranian Revolution.
-Unfortunately, the world’s politics can stand in the way of your help to friends and family in sanctioned countries, making sending money to Iran a tricky business.
+Unfortunately, world politics have stood in the way of connecting those expats with family and friends at home, as Iran remains heavily sanctioned.

 Sanctions and Iran

-As an active member of the United Nations, the United Kingdom abided by the sanctions implemented Iran prohibited many types of financial transactions between the two countries.
+As an active member of the United Nations, the United Kingdom abided by sanctions implemented against Iran, which prohibited many types of financial transactions between the two countries.
 This included private money transfers from the UK to Iran.

 In July 2015, UK, France, Germany, Russia, China and USA and Iran reached a comprehensive agreement on Iran’s nuclear programme.
 This concluded over a decade of negotiations between the international community and Iran and culminated in the signing of the Joint Comprehensive Plan of Action (JPoA), otherwise known as the Iran Nuclear Deal.
-Through the successful implementation of this deal, if Iran could demonstrate its commitment to an exclusively peaceful nuclear programme, it meant that most financial and economic sanctions against Iran would be lifted, following the International Atomic Energy Agency’s verification that Iran had completed all necessary steps to reach Implementation Day on 16 January 2016.
+Through the successful implementation of this deal, if Iran could demonstrate its commitment to an exclusively peaceful nuclear programme, most financial and economic sanctions against Iran would be lifted.
+The goal was for the International Atomic Energy Agency to verify that Iran had completed all necessary steps by Implementation Day, 16 January 2016.